 8 November 2013

-FTDNA has announced a new yDNA SNP test to replace their discontinued Walk Through the Y test.
+FTDNA has announced a new yDNA SNP test the "Big Y" to replace their discontinued Walk Through the Y test.
 Here are the highlights:

 Introductory price: $495.00 USD until December 1st.
 On that date the price will increase to $695.00 USD.